 Located inside the Moscow City Hall, the Third Street Gallery features artwork on the second and third floors as well as on the staircase walls between floors.
 The building was designed in 1911 by architect James Knox Taylor, and was formerly called the Moscow Federal Building.
 Entered in National Register of Historic Places in 1973 as a Second Renaissance Revival brick building, the structure now houses essential City offices and meeting spaces such as the City Council Chambers.
 The Third Street Gallery is an important part of this building, as it brings art into the center of public life in the City of Moscow.

-Third Street Gallery is located on the second and third floors of Moscow City Hall at 206 East Third Street Moscow, ID.
-Gallery hours are Monday through Friday 8:00 a.m. to 5:00 p.m.
+Third Street Gallery is located inside Moscow City Hall at 206 E. Third St. Moscow, ID.